This is what is happening NOW!

 HELP!!!!!
 Kitchen Upgrade Special Fund: Ah-h-h, the kitchen…cookies, pies, & breads fresh from the oven – soups & stews simmering through chilly afternoons – birthday & anniversary celebrations – gathering family & friends – Sunday dinners – morning coffee – daily meals…the kitchen is the heart of a home.
 Here at Elm Street Congregational Church, we are blessed with a kitchen that is the perfect Heart to our church’s Soul, the Sanctuary.
 Since its establishment in 1955, our church kitchen has been the source of countless fellowship hours, potlucks, community meals, fund-raisers, celebrations, collations, events and meetings.
 Whether it’s filled to capacity with folks making apple pies; turned into a Sunday School classroom to color Easter eggs; or a quiet refuge for a solitary tea break, our kitchen is our hub – our heart.
 Since 1955 our kitchen has also seen upgrades and changes: refrigerators, freezers, microwaves, coffee urns have all come and gone.
 Yet the mainstays: the six-star double oven range with grill, the deep double basin stainless steel sink, and the institutional grade dishwasher and pot sink have remained the muscle, arteries and veins of our kitchen heart.
 Our dishwasher has shown signs of age over the years, needing valves & gauges replaced and adjusted to keep it in required working order, but time has taken its toll.
 During June’s Simple Supper, the cycle controls failed, making it necessary to manually run the wash and rinse cycles.
 Repair parts are no longer available.
 We are faced with the need to replace the machine.
 If we baby it, the dishwasher may last through the end of this year.
 Compliance with health regulations, and working with the kitchen layout lead us to look to replace our institutional-grade, side- loading/unloading (pass-through,) dishwasher with one of the same style and caliber.
 Initial ballpark estimates average $8,000 for the machine plus installation wiring and plumbing.
 Our Property Committee is pursuing multiple quotations and options.
 To this purpose, we established a Kitchen Upgrade Fund as another of our Special Funds accounts.
 The Special Funds accounts are independent of our church operating accounts.
 Special Funds are for specific purposes and expenses outside of our day-to-day church operating expenses.
 The Kitchen Upgrade Fund will not only cover the cost of our immediate need of a dishwasher, but will retain funds for future kitchen repairs and upgrades.
 We need your help to make this happen.
 Special funds income is not budgeted or pledged.
 We depend on free-will donations alone.
 Look for the very blue “Kitchen Fund” collection jar on the kitchen counter during fellowship and any time the kitchen is in use.
 Please feel free to drop cash donations into the jar.
 Loose change adds up!
 Checks payable to Elm Street Congregational Church can be dropped into the jar, or in any Sunday offering plate, or mailed to the church office.
 Please be sure to indicate your donation is for the Kitchen Upgrade fund, and include your name so that your donations will be properly recorded on your 2017 giving statement.
 The fund drive will continue through this year, or until we can replace the dishwasher, and leave a nest egg for future needs.
 Our progress will be kept on the very blue tote board, as the cookie jar fills.
 Thank you for your generosity.
 Together we will ensure our kitchen’s heartbeat continues as Elm Street Congregational Church grows and thrives.
 In Christ’s love, ESCC Property Committee – Althea & Rich Clemence, Tom Lapriore, Hamer Clarke, Lem Walker ESCC Leadership Board – Dana Arsenault, Chair; Sharon Bond, Rich Clemence, Lou-Ellen Corkum Tricia Gay, Chris Hendrick, Karen Horton, Kathy & Tom Lapriore, ESCC Special Funds Trustee – Barb Lammert

 Wednesday Night Bible Study: Elm Street Congregational Church offers a Wednesday night bible study which is open to all in the community.
-The Study is on the 2nd and 4th Wednesdays of the month at 6:30 in the church conference room and can be accessed at the entrance on Park st. The next study is on September 27th and the Study is 2nd Corinthians.
+The Studies are usually on the 2nd and 4th Wednesdays of the month unless there are scheduling conflicts and are at 6:30 in the church conference room which can be accessed at the entrance on Park St. The next study will be Dec.13th and we will be finishing up our study of 2nd Corinthians.
 Any change to these scheduled dates will be posted ASAP as well as announced at Sunday services.

 Bible Study With Pastor Kathy: Sept.17th at 8:30 and Sept.20 at 1:30.